ViCA: Efficient Multimodal LLMs with Vision-Only Cross-Attention: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated impressive capabilities across diverse natural language tasks~\citep{brown2020language, chatgpt, su2022welm,achiam2023gpt, touvron2023llama,su2024unraveling}.
-Building on this success, Multimodal Large Language Models (MLLMs) extend linguistic reasoning to visual contexts, enabling grounded understanding and multimodal interaction~\citep{gpt4v,li2023blip, dai2023instructblip, lin2024vila}.
-Early MLLMs, such as Flamingo~\citep{alayrac2022flamingo} and Blip~\cite{li2022blip}, adopt a \emph{cross-attention-based} design: visual representations are produced by a visual encoder and injected into the language model exclusively through cross-attention.
-In contrast, most modern MLLMs have converged to a unified \emph{self-attention-based} design, as exemplified by LLaVA~\citep{liu2023llava, liu2023improvedllava, liu2024llavanext}, InternVL~\citep{2024internvl2,wang2025internvl3} and QwenVL~\cite{wang2024qwen2,bai2025qwen2}.
-Under this design, visual features are projected into the textual embedding space and concatenated with text tokens, forming a single token sequence that is processed uniformly by the Transformer~\cite{li2024llava-onevision,lin2024preserve}.
-While conceptually simple and highly extensible, it is computationally inefficient: visual tokens are repeatedly updated by self-attention and feed-forward networks (FFNs) at every layer, resulting in substantial overhead~\cite{yang2024VisionZip}.
+Multimodal large language models (MLLMs) extend large language models (LLMs) to visual contexts, enabling models to understand and respond to visual inputs~\citep{gpt4v, li2023blip, dai2023instructblip, lin2024vila}.
+Early MLLMs often injected visual representations into language models through \emph{cross-attention}~\citep{alayrac2022flamingo, li2022blip}, whereas recent MLLMs have largely adopted a unified \emph{self-attention} design: visual features are projected into the language embedding space, concatenated with text tokens, and processed by every Transformer layer~\citep{liu2023improvedllava, liu2024llavanext,2024internvl2,wang2025internvl3,bai2025qwen2}.
+While conceptually simple and highly extensible, this design is computationally inefficient: visual tokens are repeatedly updated by self-attention and feed-forward networks (FFNs) at every layer, resulting in substantial vision-side overhead~\citep{Wu_2026, shao2026a, yang2024visionzip}.